kshji/awk/Xml/README.md

+# XML parsing using Awk #

 Here is some helps for XML files handling using Awk.

-*getXML.awk* is parser.
+**getXML.awk** is parser.
 It parse data to the some variables.
 You can use those variables to look values, elements, paths, attributes, ...

 You can easily reformat XML to the csv format and after that parse CSV format using awk.
 Usually it's